 For a fireworks spectacular at a movie studio we used cans wrapped in paper to make a tiered display for desserts.
 One of our favorites at the same party was beer served in a cake shape for guests to grab.

 Paint or decorate food cans to hold everything from utensils, to napkins to platters.
-We’ve seen coffee cans painted and decorated with red and white streamers for patio decor.

 At one Beverly Hills Country club we saw cans used as beautiful votives on tables and lining the patio.

 They’re best at pool parties instead of glass votives because they’re durable and shatter resistant so they can be placed on the floor or tables without any safety concerns.

 They can easily be customized, we love to sprinkle them with glitter.
 They look absolutely gorgeous and cost next to nothing.

 Plastic Solo cups are used at nearly every pool party but we don’t only use them for drinking.

 Turn your cups upside down and poke a hole in the bottom for a clever sparkler guard for kids or put them on Christmas lights for fun outdoor lighting.